Jeep Renegade SUV - Interior & comfort

 Revised front and rear bumpers mean the Trailhawk can also climb and descend steep hills and, if you do get stuck, it has prominent towing eyes front and rear.
 Despite its emphasis on off-road driving, the Trailhawk is also the most comfortable model on road (despite being a touch noisier), thanks to chunky tyres that cushion you from ruts and bumps.

 Jeep has teamed up with parts specialist Mopar to offer a list of more than 100 exclusive accessories for the Renegade, covering everything from external customisation to parking sensors and on-board wi-fi.

 It's worth mentioning that the Renegade can be equipped with a range of vibrant trim options.
 It's a good idea to consider spending a little money on brightening up the interior, as standard cars get a bland, all-black dashboard which only serves to highlight the scratchy plastics.

-All cars now get a crisp and modern 8.4-inch touchscreen.
+All cars now get a crisp 8.4-inch touchscreen, although this is now starting to look a bit dated next to the setup in some newer rivals.
 Searching for nearby points of interest is a little fiddly and brings up limited results, but overall the Renegade’s sat nav works well.

 The lane-departure warning system is also pretty effective.
 It allows you to select from three strengths of feedback provided by the steering wheel, while you can also adjust the system’s sensitivity.
 We found the most sensitive setting to be over-cautious, though, triggering warnings unless the car was dead centre in its lane.